Jun 29, 2024

 April 10, 2024

 We ventured to Crater Lake National Park.
 Though there were signs of spring everywhere, it was still very snowy at Crater Lake in April.
 The park gets around 44 - 45 feet of snow per season.
 We guessed that there was every bit of 20+ feet of snow around the lodge and ranger station.
-In fact, when we saw how much snow there was we were even more impressed that anything was open at all.
+In fact, when we saw how much snow there was, we were even more impressed that anything was open at all.
 It was no small feat to clear that much snow.

 That said, this is the second park in a row that we've definitely hit in off season as opposed to shoulder season.
 Both Lassen Volcanic National Park and Crater Lake National Park were extremely limited in availability of things to do unless you like cross-country skiing, snowshoeing, and winter backpack camping.
 The roads through the park were still closed because of snow.
 Visitor centers operated under limited hours or were not open for winter.